ARM-software/CMSIS_5/CMSIS/DoxyGen/Stream/src/main.md

-# About CMSIS-Stream {#mainpage}
+# CMSIS-Stream {#mainpage}

 **CMSIS-Stream** is a Python package that provides methods, interfaces, and tools to optimize data block streaming between processing steps of a DSP/ML application.

+## Access to CMSIS-Stream

+- [**CMSIS-Stream GitHub Repo**](https://github.com/ARM-software/cmsis-stream) - provides templates, usage examples, and access to documentation.
+- [**CMSIS-Stream Python package**](https://pypi.org/project/cmsis-stream/) - provides easy access to tools via standard Python delivery system.

 ## Benefits

-- **CMSIS-Stream** enables a modular design that makes it easier to develop and maintain DSP pipelines.
+- CMSIS-Stream enables a modular design that makes it easier to develop and maintain DSP pipelines.
 - The provided tools generate at build time an optimized scheduling of the processing nodes with minimized memory overhead.
 - Creates an easy to understand representation of the design visualized with a compute graph.

 ## Components

 The components of CMSIS-Stream are:

-- **Compute Graph:** is the decomposition of the application in a directed graph that shows the data flow between processing nodes.
+- **Compute Graph** is the decomposition of the application in a directed graph that shows the data flow between processing nodes.
 It describes the data formats, FIFO buffers, data streams, and processing steps using a Python script file.
-- **Tools:** convert the Compute Graph with Python into processing steps at build-time with optimized schedule and memory usage.
+- **Tools** convert the Compute Graph with Python into processing steps at build-time with optimized schedule and memory usage.
-- **Interfaces:** header files, templates, and methods for data management (that works also on AMP systems).
+- **Interfaces** header files, templates, and methods for data management (that works also on AMP systems).
-- **Usage Examples:** that help a software developer to get started.
+- **Usage Examples** that help a software developer to get started.

 ## Example Compute Graph